Madejczyk/github-search/README.md

 ### Improvments
 - [ ] Offline mode / Cache ?
 - [ ] IndexedDB?
+- [ ] Change to Redux - in on "redux" branch - has problem.
+Fix probably downgrade react.
+Make this task as last.

 ### Run
 Just run yarn webpack and open index.html file